buidl-labs/crypto-code-school-inside-tezos/README.md

 ## Description <a id="description"></a>

-This project aims to help beginners build a simple smart contract in smartpy which can be deployed on tezos blockchain via Interactive Coding Lessons.
+This project aims to help beginners build a simple smart contract using SmartPy which can be deployed on Tezos blockchain via interactive coding lessons.

 ### Interactive Learning Interface <a id="learning_interface"></a>